 This table does not include information relating to restricted stock grants awarded under The Washington Post Company Incentive Compensation Plan, which plan was approved by the Class A Shareholders of the Company.
-As of the end of the fiscal year 2003, there were 14,285 shares of restricted stock outstanding under the 2001-2004 Award Cycle and 15,560 shares of restricted stock outstanding under the 2003-2006 Award Cycle that had been awarded to employees of the Company and its subsidiaries (including those executives named in the summary compensation table on page 13).
-On January 3, 2003, the restrictions lapsed on 12,740 shares of restricted stock previously awarded in the 1999-2002 Award Cycle.
-Due to forfeitures, as of February 1, 2004, there were a total of 29,595 shares of restricted stock outstanding under The Washington Post Company Incentive Compensation Plan.
-There are 24,675 shares of restricted stock available for further issuance under that Plan.
+As of the end of the fiscal year 2004, there were 13,291 shares of restricted stock outstanding under the 2001-2004 Award Cycle and 14,510 shares of restricted stock outstanding under the 2003-2006 Award Cycle that had been awarded to employees of the Company and its subsidiaries (including those executives named in the summary compensation table on page 16).
+On January 3, 2005, there were 13,090 shares of restricted stock outstanding under the 2005-2008 Award Cycle that had been awarded to employees of the Company and its subsidiaries (including those executives named in the summary compensation table on page 16).
+On January 4, 2005, the restrictions lapsed on 13,291 shares of restricted stock previously awarded in the 2001-2004 Award Cycle.
+As of February 1, 2005, there were a total of 27,870 shares of restricted stock outstanding under The Washington Post Company Incentive Compensation Plan.
+There are 11,135 shares of restricted stock available for further issuance under that Plan.